 Go Rimbaud, go Rimbaud,

 And go Johnny go, and do the Watusi, oh do the Watusi…

-Can still recall the vague initiation thrill when I pushed that door open for the first of many, many times.
-Even for 1970s New York, even for the Bowery, that place was a dump.
+Recall vague initiation thrill when I pushed that door open for the first of many times.
+Even for 1970s New York, even for the Bowery, the place was a dump.
 Looked like they'd just been burgled.
 Nothing was any better than it needed to be and everything was dirty, brown, old.
-Long dirty brown bar on the right.
-Dirty brown seats and tables to the left.
-Inadequate teeny stage with big ugly photo blow-ups of 1890s vaudeville people to the side.
+Long dirty brown old bar on the right.
+Dirty brown old seats and tables to the left.
+Inadequate teeny stage with ugly photo blow-ups of 1890s vaudeville people to the side.
 Pool table (they took that out later).
 Hardly any people (they added them later).

-Got a beer (in bottle. no glasses) and looked around and somehow it all looked good to me so there I was and there I’d be, night after night, at the start of a social adventure that would last for ten years and still goes on today.
+Got a beer (bottle. no glasses) and looked around and it all looked good to me so there I was and there I’d be night after night, at the start of a social adventure that would last for ten years and still goes on today.

 Oh I learned my lesson alright.
 The power of the spontaneous.
 First thought best thought, if it's thought at all.
-Absence of control is power.
-Art needs risk.
+Tension between control and its absence.
+Art requires risk.
 Release good.
 Inhibition bad.

 If you think that sounds easy, just try it.
 You'll soon find out how full of shit and how big a coward you really are.
-You'll be frightened and surprised by how many invisible chains entangle you.
-You'll find out how much easier and more fun it is to tell lies than to tell your truth.
+You'll be frightened and surprised at how many invisible chains entangle you.
+You'll find out how much easier and acceptable it is to tell lies than to tell your truth.

-Such lessons are easy to state.
-Lots harder to put into practice.
+Easy to state this stuff in words.
+Much harder to put into practice.
 But I learned to try and I tried and I'm still trying.

 But I didn't and my life was made better.
 And for that I'm grateful.